shadman-zoha/Object-detection/README.md

 ## E.   TRAINING AND CONFIGURE THE OBJECT DETECTION

-- We can now use jupyter nootbook and Tensorflow to train our model.
+- We can now use jupyter nootbook to CONFIGURE our model.

-We go to the project folder, which contains the files.
-The model will then be pre-processed, trained, and tested in a notebook.
-To begin, we must name our classes.
+- In our project there is two impotatnt thing we have to set the classes and we have to configure the path.
 So, using this command, we make a file and put the coco.names in it:

 ![Screenshot (124)](https://user-images.githubusercontent.com/80869517/122813515-dc037780-d2f4-11eb-8592-93389aba789d.png)